 We are a nation of immigrants.
-Immigration is a powerful part of our State’s history.
+Immigration is a powerful part of our Utah's history as well.
 I am the daughter of an immigrant.
-It makes me sick to think about families being “sent back” to a place where their children have never lived.
+The fabric of the United States is woven by the hands of immigrants.

 Yes, our immigration system needs repair.
 And we can and must do it in a way that preserves each and every person’s dignity.
-Undocumented Americans need a path to citizenship and families must not be broken up.
+Undocumented children need a path to citizenship and we should take steps to keep families together.
 We must also make our border secure and make it easier for people to come to this country safely and legally.
 These ideas are not in conflict.
-Let’s support humane local and state laws that integrate immigrants into our society.
+I will support humane local and state laws that integrate immigrants into our society.

 Locking people up for years for non-violent crimes diminishes our workforce and hurts families.
 Make no mistake—communities of color and the most vulnerable among us pay the price for unequal policing and sentencing practices.
 Enough is enough.